 The Takeaway

-Credit utilization — the percentage of your overall credit limit you use — has a major effect on your credit score.
+Credit utilization — the percentage of your overall credit limit you use — can have a major effect on your credit score.
 It’s best to keep your utilization as low as possible, but the benchmark generally recommended is that it should reach no higher than 30%.
 If your credit utilization rate has crept up, there are some tactics you can try to lower it, from paying down your balance to getting a new card.

 FAQ